nikhilaravi/learn-node/README.md

   request.send();
 ```

+Don't worry about the `displayImage` function for now - let's pretend it takes html string with an image and adds it to the page.

-On the server you would look at the url of the request:
+On the server you would look at the url of the request and if it is `/cat` you want to send back the cat image requested by the client:

 ```js
 function(request, response) {